blade-ui-kit/docs/community.md

 Get involved into the Blade UI Kit community.

+## Twitter

+If want to stay up to date with the latest news, updates, releases and anything else Blade UI Kit related, you can [follow us through our Twitter account](https://twitter.com/bladeuikit).

 ## Discord

 If you're in need of help, a second pair of eyes or a chat then [join the community on our Discord Server](https://discord.gg/Vev5CyE).